 The operations of the Company require licenses and permits from various governmental authorities.
 The Company believes that it presently holds all necessary licenses and permits required to carry out the activities it is currently conducting under applicable laws and regulations and the Company believes it is presently complying in all material respects with the terms of such licenses and permits.
 However, such licenses and permits are subject to change in regulations and in various operating circumstances.
-On February 11, 2014, the Saskatchewan Minister of Environment accepted the SEAB's recommendation and approved the Company's proposed SMPP, subject to certain conditions.
-With this approval, the Company can move forward with completing the process of rezoning its land with the Rural Municipality of Corman Park.
 There can be no assurance that the Company will be able to obtain all licenses and permits required to carry out future exploration, development and mining operations at its projects.